-The market is expected to grow at an attractive rate, boosted by the continued sales from mainland Chinese tourists, although factors such as inflation, liquidity controls in China and the Eurozone crisis will have a negative bearing on growth.
+The Hong Kong skincare and cosmetics market continues to grow at an exceptional rate, boosted by the continued sales from mainland Chinese tourists, although factors such as inflation, liquidity controls in China and the Eurozone crisis will have a negative bearing on growth.

 Hong Kong is New Zealand's third largest skincare and cosmetics export destination with past value exports growing at a steady rate.